-In 2018, Dacono Development Company Inc., entered into a Development Agreement with the City of Dacono.
+In 2018, Dacono Development Company Inc., entered into a Development Agreement with the city of Dacono.
 As part of the agreement, Dacono Development Company Inc., on behalf of the District, was required to enter into an Improvement Guarantee (Guarantee) for a period of time sufficient to cover the completion of the public improvements.
-If Dacono Development Company Inc., is unable to complete the improvements then the City of Dacono has the right to call upon the Guarantee.
+If Dacono Development Company Inc., is unable to complete the improvements then the city of Dacono has the right to call upon the Guarantee.
 The amount of the Guarantee shall be 115% of the total estimated costs including labor and material of all the public improvements to be constructed per the agreement.
 As of the date of the agreement, October 19, 2018, the estimated cost of the improvements was \$4,234,326.
 The portion of the outstanding letters of credit attributable to District improvements is 33.99%.
-As of December 31, 2020, the remaining balance of the letters of credit was \$4,234,326 and the remaining balance of the letters of credit attributable to District Improvements was \$1,439,051.
+As of December 31, 2022, the remaining balance of the letter of credit is \$846,865 and the remaining balance of the letter of credit attributable to District improvements is \$287,810.
+The estimated costs to complete the remaining improvements for the District is \$95,000 as of December 31, 2022.

-NOTE 8 RISK MANAGEMENT
+NOTE 9 RISK MANAGEMENT